 Thomas has been a member of CPA Australia for more than 41 years, currently serving as Deputy Chair of the Third Age Committee and a member of the NSW Public Sector Committee.
 He has practiced in many areas, including strategic finance advice and analysis, finance business partnering and transformation, business planning, finance policy, and standards.
 He has an interest in delivering targeted strategies and initiatives that increase value proposition for member retention and participation across their career journey.

 Stephanie works in teaching and research, specifically financial and management accounting, social accounting, corporate social responsibility (CSR) and sustainable development.
 She is the CPA liaison officer at the University of Wollongong and a member of the Illawarra Branch.
 Stephanie is keen to develop and facilitate relationships that support CPA Australia members, local business and education institutions, and to promote CPA Australia and its professional accounting opportunities to higher education students.

 Sector: Not-for-profit, Corporate

-Lynette has a long history with CPA Australia – she was the organiser of the 2001 Malaysian national conference and member of the Penang Branch of CPA Australia.
-Currently, Lynette is a member of the Inner West Accountants, Women in Business Discussion Group, and Directors discussion groups.
+Lynette has a long history with CPA Australia – she was the organiser of the 2001 Malaysian national conference and member of the Penang Branch.
+Currently, she is part of CPA Australia’s Inner West Accountants, Women in Business, and Directors Discussion Groups.

 Karen Pitt CPA – Councillor